Careers

 We are looking to build our team with the kind of inspired, ambitious, and strategic people that are not satisfied with the status quo, are excited by the opportunity in every challenge and are driven by meaningful, measurable results.
 If you are looking to join an environmentally focused and socially conscious community organization, then we are looking for you!

-Conservation Halton is proud to be recognized as one of Hamilton-Niagara’s Top Employers.
-Click here to learn about our most recent award.
+Conservation Halton is proud to be recognized as one of Hamilton-Niagara’s Top Employers and one of Canada’s Greenest Employers.
+Click here to learn more about our awards.

 Current Opportunities